DanShima/Noodle/README.md

->**SDA Individual Development Project Report
-November 2017**
+>**About**
+- This project was started as an individual assignment from Software Development Academy in November 2017.
+It was initially written in Java.
+After I discovered the beauty of Kotlin, I decided to revisit this school project and rewrote it in Kotlin, in an ongoing effort of continuous improvement.

 >**Design**
-The idea is to make an android application which shows different types of noodle dishes that you can eat in downtown Stockholm.
+- I LOVE noodle soup!
+Therefore, it would be fun to make an android application which shows different types of noodle dishes that you can eat in downtown Stockholm.

->**Features:**
+>**Current features:**
 - The noodle objects are stored in a SQLite database.
 - The noodles are divided into five categories(Japanese, Korean, Vietnamese, Thai, and Chinese).